Keep Safe While Using Zoom, Avoid Zoom-Bombing

 What Minnesota State is Doing to Protect Users

-Beginning April 1, 2020, the default for any newly created Zoom meetings at minnstate.zoom.us will have these two features enabled by default to ensure security in meetings:
+The default for any newly created Zoom meetings at minnstate.zoom.us has two features enabled by default to ensure security in meetings:

 - Waiting Rooms Enabled for Guest Accounts